bullhorn/rest-api-docs/source/includes/_errors.md

-401 | Unauthorized -- Your API key is wrong or expired 403 | Forbidden -- The entity requested is hidden for administrators only 404 | Not Found -- The specified entity could not be found 405 | Method Not Allowed -- You tried to access a entity with an invalid method 406 | Not Acceptable -- You requested a format that isn't json 410 | Gone -- The entity requested has been removed from our servers 429 | Too Many Requests -- You're requesting too much!
+401 | Unauthorized -- Your API key is wrong or expired 403 | Forbidden -- The entity requested is hidden for administrators only 404 | Not Found -- The specified entity could not be found 405 | Method Not Allowed -- You tried to access an entity with an invalid method 406 | Not Acceptable -- You requested a format that isn't json 410 | Gone -- The entity requested has been removed from our servers 429 | Too Many Requests -- You're requesting too much!
 Slow down!